matthias-reis/aithir.de/_content/posts/reviews/01-the-dispossessed.md

 ---
 title: The Dispossessed
+subTitle: Ursula K. Le Guin
 description: Reviewing the 1974 scifi novel by Ursula K. Le Guin
 date: 2023-04-17
 colorSpace: cyan
 tags:
+  - Ursula K. Leguin
-  - ursula k. leguin
+  - Book
-  - book
+  - SciFi
 ---

 A new series, folks.
 I watch a lot of movies and TV shows and I read a lot of